The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 Read the docs but don't go crazy, look for only what you need to get started.
 Focus on things like functions, required arguments vs helpful arguments, and return data.

 Once you feel confident about your answer to the primary question, move on!
-You can learn more as you go later, let's keep moving.
+You can learn more as you go later.
 Always keep moving forward.

 # Step 3: File setup
-For now let's keep it simple and use this mental framework:
+How do we structure a JS File?
+Lots of ways of course, but for now let's keep it simple and use this setup:

 ```js
 // imports at the top